notm1ke/GamesBoat/README.md

 wordListPath: The path to the JSON file containing all words used for Hangman.
 ```

+## What we didn't finish
+> Although we were pretty ambitious about what we could do, not everything we planned came to be.
+Here is a list of unfinished stuff that never made it into the bot.
+- User System / Statistics
+- Leaderboards
+- Hangman Game
+- Text-based Paintball Game

 ## Authors

 👤 [@notm1ke](https://github.com/notm1ke), [@Struck713](https://github.com/struck713), and [@EyeAmfour](https://github.com/EyeAmfour)